AELTC WIMBLEDON DELIVER LIVE ‘VISUAL RADIO’ TO FACEBOOK

 Visual Radio publishers have the added option of activating campaigns for sponsors and media partners.
 Grabyo’s Producer platform allows users to insert branded graphics, animations or visualisations into the stream.
 Editors can also insert crowd-sourced comments, conduct live polls with fans and layer imagery and data within the frame to deliver a highly-engaging experience for listeners.

-Join 8,000+ other professionals in getting the latest social video news, trends and updates straight to your inbox
+Join 8,000+ other professionals in getting the latest video industry news, trends and updates from Grabyo straight to your inbox.